Pennsylvania Pollinator Photo Challenge

 bee pollinating a yellow flower

-Recognizing the value pollinators provide to humans and our ecosystem, Penguin Court, a Preserve of the Brandywine Conservancy, and the Westmoreland Pollinator Partners, an ad-hoc committee of groups in Westmoreland County promoting and protecting pollinators, were pleased to host the Pennsylvania Pollinator Photo Challenge for the fourth year in a row.
+Recognizing the value pollinators provide to humans and our ecosystem, Penguin Court, a preserve of the Brandywine Conservancy, and the Westmoreland Pollinator Partners, a consortium of over two dozen gardens in Westmoreland County that promote and protect pollinators, are pleased to announce the fifth annual Pennsylvania Pollinator Photo Challenge.

 Judging Criteria

 All photos will be judged based on the contest theme: Pennsylvania Pollinators and will include Relevancy, Originality, Impact, and Photo Quality.
 Each criterion has a maximum score of 25 points.
 The maximum score for any photo is 100 points.
-The three photos receiving the highest scores in each category—Adult and Youth—will place, while the photograph with the highest score in the Moth class will place.
+The three photos receiving the highest scores will place, while the photograph with the highest score in the Native Bee category will place.

 • Relevancy (25 points): Rank the photo’s relevancy to the contest theme